marta-krzyk-dev/CrazyPizzaAPI/README.md

 5. Pay for the order. (`ORDERS`, `POST`)
 6. Check email for a receipt.
 7. Log out. (`TOKENS`, `DELETE`)

+Please populate the fields in your request according to the ROUTE tables above.
+Required fields are marked with *.

 ## API functionalities by route
 ### Users